Terms and conditions for advertising vacancies with the Careers Centre

 - Editing your opportunities - Vacancies are listed on a closed access website - ie are accessible only by University of Reading students and recent graduates.
 You are able to update your vacancy listings via the My Jobs Online login.
 Please ensure that you provide contact details or a link to your website for full job descriptions, person specifications and application forms.

 Please do not submit vacancies in capital letters.

 The Careers Centre will only post adverts for specific vacancies.
 We do not run generic adverts for recruitment agencies.
 If you wish to advertise a vacancy but do not want to publicise the name of your client, we are happy to run adverts without this information.
-However, you must divulge the name of your client to the Careers, Placement and Experience Centre when you submit a vacancy.
+However, you must divulge the name of your client to the Careers Centre when you submit a vacancy.

 Continue to our vacancy submission page.